Making Authentic Choices

-Does the thought of a particular class feel heavy, like a weight?
+Does the thought of a recommended next step feel heavy, like a weight?

 Does it cause tightness in the body?

-Does it cause them to hold their breath?
+Does it cause you to hold your breath?

-Does the thought of the class uplift them?
+Does the thought of a possible next step uplift you?

-Do they feel excited when they think about it?
+Do you feel excited when you think about it?

-Does imagining it make them feel more alive?
+Does imagining it make you feel more alive?

 There is a sense of nervousness and adrenaline overwhelm associated with this type of decision making.
 It creates tension in the body and shortness of breath.

 I encourage each of you to think for yourself and discover your own path rather than following the paths of others.
-Feel good about the choices you make and do not second guess them when they differ from what your peers are doing.
+Feel good about the choices you make and do not second guess your clear choices when they differ from what your peers are doing.

 When in doubt, ask for clarity.
-And if you find yourself consulting with others about whether or not you should do something, it is possible that you don’t really want to and you are looking for a way out.
+And if you find yourself consulting with others about whether or not you should do something, it is possible that you don’t really want to do that thing and you are looking for a way out.